What Is Customer Effort Score?

 Using Customer Effort Scores in combination with NPS scores allows CX leaders to move away from a “squeaky wheel” strategy, which primarily focuses proactive outreach on customers who actively complain, and move towards an inclusive approach recognizing all who reported high-effort interactions and are likely dissatisfied.

-How is a Customer Effort Score (CES) Calculated?
+How is a Customer Effort Score Calculated?

-CES is measured by asking a single question in a survey and scoring the response on a scale from 1 to 7 or 1 to 5, with 1 representing the highest level of disagreement with the statement.
+Customer Effort Score is measured by asking a single question in a survey and scoring the response on a scale from 1 to 7 or 1 to 5, with 1 representing the highest level of disagreement with the statement.
 The survey question is designed to measure the ease of customer interaction and resolution during a request and is written in easy-to-understand language.

 In this example, a question uses a Customer Effort Score formula with a 5-point scale to determine the level of effort or ease of customer issue resolution.
-The 5-point scale uses extreme positive (very easy), positive (easy), neutral (neither), negative (difficult), and extreme negative (very difficult) answer options to gather the CES data.
+The 5-point scale uses extreme positive (very easy), positive (easy), neutral (neither), negative (difficult), and extreme negative (very difficult) answer options to gather the Customer Effort Score data.
 Customers choose the sentiment that best represents their experience and effort in doing business with the company in that particular interaction.

 To calculate the Customer Effort Score: